 Admission to the Master’s degree programs is based on University requirements as defined in the Graduate Degree Requirements section of the FSU Graduate Bulletin as well as those of the Interior Design Department.

 The Department requires the following items in order to be considered for the program.
-These are submitted to FSU through the FSU online admissions procedure.

 Director of Graduate Studies